samtuga1/drumkit/README.md

 This is my first project after finishing js.
 I added enventListeners to the buttons to listen to both click and keypress.

-This project has helped me learn the fundermentals of javascript including how to apply an effect to a specific tag element in HTML file and how eventListeners work
+This project has helped me learn the fundermentals of javascript including the DOM and how eventListeners work

 This is just a simple one, hoping to build complex and more beautiful ones